China–Myanmar relations: 2010s relations

+Relations were generally positive between Myanmar and China during the Aung San Suu Kyi era.
+In March 2017, China and Russia blocked a UN Security Council Resolution on the Rohingya situation when Auu San Suu Kyi's government was the subject of criticism for ethnic cleansing in Rakhine state.
+A year later, China opposed British efforts for the UN Security Council to issue a statement calling on Myanmar to prosecute those responsible for attacks on the Rohingya.

 In May 2018, China condemned Myanmar's government after violence in northern Myanmar erupted.
 The violence was started by a China-backed militia, rebelling against Myanmar.
 The militia, the Ta'ang National Liberation Army, sought to get more autonomy from the Burmese central government.
-In October 2018, militias backed by China against Myanmar expelled numerous clergies in northern Myanmar, sparking outrage throughout Myanmar.
-The Chinese-backed militia also threatened northern Myanmar residents from expressing their religious beliefs, even inside their homes.
+In October 2018, the China-backed United Wa State Army (UWSA) expelled numerous clergies in northern Myanmar, alleging that some Christian groups contained members aligned to U.S. intelligence organizations.
+According to Union of Catholic Asian News, the UWSA also forbid northern Myanmar's Catholic Christian minority from expressing their religious beliefs, even inside their homes.

-In August 2018, various international organizations found a staggering rise in Chinese projects in Myanmar, which may cause ‘debt traps’ against Myanmar, the same way it was perceived as causing a debt-trap against Sri Lanka.
-Despite these reports, Myanmar's government continued with the Chinese loans and programs in November 2018, causing wide public concern.
+In August 2018, The Irrawaddy found a staggering rise in Chinese projects in Myanmar, which may cause ‘debt traps’ against Myanmar.
+Despite this, Myanmar's government continued with the Chinese loans and programs in November 2018, causing wide public concern.
 In February 2019, Myanmar pursued more Chinese-sponsored loans and programs.
 In July 2019, UN ambassadors from 50 countries, including Myanmar, have signed a joint letter to the UNHRC defending China's treatment of Uyghurs and other Muslim minority groups in the Xinjiang region.

-In January 2020, Commander-in-Chief Min Aung Hlaing met with Chinese leader Xi Jinping in Nay Pyi Taw.
-Xi promoted the practical cooperation under the framework of the One Belt One Road to achieve results at an early date and benefit Myanmar's people.
+In January 2020, CCP General Secretary and President Xi Jinping met with State Counsellor Aung San Suu Kyi to discuss the cooperation between the two countries, the first state visit between the two countries in two decades.
+Xi also met Commander-in-Chief Min Aung Hlaing within Nay Pyi Taw.
+Xi promoted practical cooperation under the framework of the One Belt One Road to achieve results at an early date and benefit Myanmar's people.